About Us

 Jessica is a founder and a licensed Doctor of Physical Therapy.
 She received her B.S. in Kinesiology with an emphasis on exercise and health promotion and her Doctor of Physical Therapy degree from the University of Illinois at Chicago.

-Jessica also loves working with children and has experience treating infants and children in their home and community environments.
+Jessica loves working with children and has experience treating infants and children in their home and community environments.

 In her free time, Jessica enjoys running, weightlifting and long-distance triathlons.
 She has completed 5 Ironman triathlons, 2 half-Ironman triathlons, 2 ultramarathons, a marathon and numerous olympic and sprint distance triathlons.
 Jessica believes that movement is medicine and is diligent in incorporating exercise in her daily routines.